redstar/LLtool/utils/FileCheck/README.md

-FileCheck is copied from LLVM 7.0.0
+FileCheck is copied from LLVM 7 and backported to LLVM 6.